je-nunez/subsegment-tcp-speeds-l7/README.md

                                         address).

           -{r|-remove-perf-headers}:     whether to remove or not existing performance headers in a packet (default: do not remove performance headers in a packet)

 Example:

       This is an example with four hosts making up the chain of sub-segments in the network, A<->B, B<->C, C<->D:

            source host A:

+                    subsegment-tcp-speeds.py  --forward-to  <host-B>:9000

+                        In this case, A forwards its standard-input to the proxy at B, and gets its answer (and time-delay stats) from B. B can be in another co-location or geographically remote, or be an entry point with heavy-load to another network, etc.

            intermediate host B:

+                    subsegment-tcp-speeds.py  --listen  '*:9000'  --forward-to  <host-C>:9000

+                        In this case, B forwards its standard-input to the proxy at C, and gets its answer (and time-delay stats) from C. The location of C may be remote in reference to B, as in the first communication sub-segment A<->B.

            intermediate host C:

+                    subsegment-tcp-speeds.py  --listen  '*:9000'  --forward-to  <host-Z>:9000

+                        In this case, C forwards its standard-input to the proxy at Z, and gets its answer (and time-delay stats) from Z.

            end host Z:

+                    subsegment-tcp-speeds.py  --listen  <host-B>:9000

+                        In this case, Z doesn't use a --forward-to option, so it is the end backend which resolves client A's initial request.
+This script simply echoes back the initial request, so it sends back A's standard-input back to A (and time-delay stats).